RhythmicWave/AICreation/README_EN.md

 ### 6. Video Generation
 ![Video Generation](docs/image6.png)
 - Switch to video generation interface
+- When setting the horizontal pan range or vertical pan range, the width or height of the video resolution can be automatically adjusted.
+However, automatic adjustment is not possible when both the horizontal and vertical pan ranges are set simultaneously.
 - Click "Generate Video" (takes about 1 minute)

 #### Video Hardware Encoding Configuration (Optional)